 July 14-22, 2018.
 Long Cruise 2018 will take Ship 100 back to the Caribbean.
-We have chartered 3 luxury yachts and will sail from Tortola to St. John, Norman, Peter, Dead Chest, Salt, Cooper, Ginger, Virgin Gorda (The Baths) and out to Anegada.
+We have chartered 3 luxury yachts and will sail from Tortola to Norman, Peter, Dead Chest, Salt, Cooper, Ginger, Virgin Gorda (The Baths) and out to Anegada, swinging back to Jost Van Dyke before returning to Road Town.

 - Boat Charter Fee: $336